 It’s a tale as old as time—and unfortunately, bullying remains pervasive in the school system.
 According to a 2011 Pennsylvania Commission on Crime and Delinquency survey, more than half of Pennsylvania students reported that other students had spread false rumors about them.
 Almost 20 percent of male students reported having been physically bullied, while 38.2 percent of female students reported non-physical forms of bullying.

-And now with the Internet and social media, there is an increase in cyber bullying, which involves using electronic communication to distribute harmful messages.
-Cyber bullying can occur on social media sites like Facebook, Instagram, and Twitter, and also through text messaging and email.
-Online bullies have the ability to hide their identify and can bomboard victims with anonymous messages 24 hours a day.
+And now with the Internet and social media, there is an increase in cyberbullying, which involves using electronic communication to distribute harmful messages.
+Cyberbullying can occur on social media sites such as Facebook, Instagram, and Twitter, and also through text messaging and email.
+Online bullies have the ability to hide their identify and can bombard victims with anonymous messages 24 hours a day.